cijaaimee/Slime-World-Manager/README.md

 Even though you could technically load the same world on various different servers at the same time, this could lead to some issues if read-only is not enabled.

-Once retrieved, every chunk is loaded and kept in memory, so SMW doesn't have to load the world again.
+Once retrieved, every chunk is loaded and kept in memory, so SWM doesn't have to load the world again.
 For this reason, even though there are no hardcoded limitations for world size, the usage of this plugin for large worlds is disacouraged.
 The Slime Format is meant for small worlds, like lobbies or minigame maps, not for survival servers.

 ## How to convert Minecraft worlds to the Slime Format